 Bragging Rights Reward: Their third-rank transformation can only be obtained by reaching 80% link with an Eevee evolution in the last story, which is only obtained by completing all the other senior warlord episodes.

 Competitive Balance: The Eeveelutions.
-Note that 'speed' in this game does not determine movement, but rather accuracy; all of the below references to speed thus refer to this stat, since all Eeveelutions share a 4-square Range.
+Note that 'speed' in this game does not determine movement, but rather accuracy and evasion; all of the below references to speed thus refer to this stat, since all Eeveelutions share a 4-square Range.

 Fragile Speedster: Jolteon is the fastest of Eevee's evolutions, but has the lowest defense.
 Eevee itself arguably qualifies, having low statistics but able to attack multiple times in one turn via Celebrate.